 How do I do it?
 Do an iPod selling comparison on MobileValuer.

 How much?
-Again, as a rough guide, cameras get about £20 (some of the snazzier models can fetch up to about £80), sat navs up to about £50 and games consoles up to about £100.
+Again, as a rough guide, cameras tend to get £3-£15 (some of the snazzier models can fetch more), sat navs up to about £20 and games consoles up to about £40.
 It really depends on the make and model though, as prices vary widely.

 How do I do it?
 Use the MobileValuer - just select the type of item you've got from the list along the top of the page.